GORE-MODS/Cube-Pet/README.md

 # Cube-Pet

-A gorilla tag pet, only one rule cube does not like forest or the entrence to canyons it will fall through.
+A gorilla tag pet, it is friends with canyons and forest now.

 <div>